JonathanWThom/ping-pong/README.md

 ## Description

 _The user inputs any positive integer and is then returned a list of all positive integers less than or equal to that number.
 Every number divisible by 3 is replaced with "ping," every number divisible by 5 is replaced with "pong," and every number divisible by both 3 and 5 is replaced with "pingpong."
-There is also a linked "Choose Your Own Adventure" page where in addition to setting their top number, users can set the divisions (e.g. 4 and 17 instead of 3 and 5) as well as their placeholders ("Java" and "script" instead of "ping" and "pong")._
+There is also a linked "Choose Your Own Adventure" page where in addition to setting their top number, users can set the divisors (e.g. 4 and 17 instead of 3 and 5) as well as their placeholders ("java" and "script" instead of "ping" and "pong")._

 ## Setup/Installation Requirements